BigsizeJ/School-Activity/README.md

 # School-Activity
-Compilation of my code [BSCS student]
+Compilation of my code when i was a BSCS student

 using python and c++